 If you’re financing your dental school education, chances are your school is offering you Grad Plus loans as part of your financial aid package.
 If you owe so much that you’ll never be able to pay back your loans, then Grad Plus can be ok.
 However, many dental students though are losing thousands of dollars in interest by not choosing the lowest cost route to finance their education.

 If you’re planning on refinancing and paying everything back, Grad Plus is terrible.
 We’ll look at who should be replacing their Grad Plus loans with lower cost private dental school loans instead.
-I suggest checking out CommonBond and LendKey to see if you could get a better deal than what your financial aid office is giving you.
+I suggest checking out CommonBond, LendKey, and Credible to see if you could get a better deal than what your financial aid office is giving you.

 Why Can Grad Plus Loans Be So Costly to Dental Students?